Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

     ![Image showing the two reflector rotations for S and L bands](../../assets/images/Radio/Grid-reflector.jpg) <br>
     *Credit: lego11*

-- Bigger dishes are more difficult to track with but have a higher gain - you will get a better signal strength
+- Wi-Fi grid dishes are the best choice for if you want a solution with minimal DIY, however offset dishes are often larger and therefore provide better performance.
+- The bigger the dish, the better signal strength you get.
+It is also more difficult to track with, but on L band it is almost unnoticeable below ~2 M
+- Small dishes cover LEO satellites as well as some geostationary signals just fine, you do not need a big dish to get anything.

-- Try checking your local marketplaces, people often give old dishes away all the time after switching to terrestrial TV.
-Aim for at least 80 cm in height/diameter (offset or PF respectively), 60 cm should still do just fine.
+- To get a dish, try checking your local marketplaces, people often give old dishes away all the time after switching to terrestrial TV.
+Aim for at least 60 cm in height/diameter (offset or PF respectively)

 - Do note that reception without a dish is [possible]({{site.baseurl}}/docs/Radio/Creating%20a%20helix%20for%20direct%20satrx.html), but is discouraged for beginners because of the lower margins it gives.

 ## Feed

+> If you are using a grid dish for reception, you can skip this heading.

 - The dish is only a half of the story though, you will need to DIY the feed yourself - it isn't difficult but requires a bit of effort.
 - Different feeds are used for different satellites due to different polarizations, with these satellites you'll become familiar with **Circular** and **Linear** polarizations.
 They separate as follows:
     - LEO satellites exclusively use the <abbr title="Radio waves turn clockwise - towards the right">RHCP</abbr> (Right-hand circular) polarization
     - The majority of geostationary satellites use a linear polarization, with one series using RHCP.